cakephp/docs/en/development/testing.rst

     // For phpunit.phar
     $ php phpunit.phar

-    // For composer installed phpunit
+    // For Composer installed phpunit
     $ vendor/bin/phpunit

 The above should run any tests you have, or let you know that no tests were run.